Leslie Munro: Diplomatic career

 Munro was a founding member of the New Zealand National Party, and held significant executive positions in the party, helping it to victory in the 1949 general election.
-In 1952 the new Prime Minister, Sidney Holland, appointed Munro the New Zealand ambassador to the United States, and the permanent representative of New Zealand to the United Nations.
+In 1952 the new prime minister, Sidney Holland, appointed Munro the New Zealand ambassador to the United States, and the permanent representative of New Zealand to the United Nations.
 In that capacity, he lobbied for the New Zealand government to support efforts by the United States to increase its involvement in Indochina in response to the success of the Viet Minh during the First Indochina War.
-While he came to recognize the Viet Cong as an indigenous movement, he still contended that it was supported by North Vietnam and the People's Republic of China as part of a campaign of Communist subversion against South Vietnam.
+While he came to recognise the Viet Cong as an indigenous movement, he still contended that it was supported by North Vietnam and the People's Republic of China as part of a campaign of Communist subversion against South Vietnam.
 As New Zealand's permanent representative to the UN, he served as president of the Trusteeship Council from 1953 to 1954 and President of the United Nations General Assembly for its twelfth session (1957–1958).
 He was also three times President of the Security Council, and was serving in that position at the outbreak of Suez Crisis in 1956.
 At the UN he was an outspoken critic of the Soviet response to the 1956 Hungarian Revolution, and was appointed the special representative for the 'Hungarian question'.

-Munro was knighted in 1955 with a KCMG, followed by a KCVO in 1957.
+In 1953, Munro was awarded the Queen Elizabeth II Coronation Medal.
+He was knighted in 1955 with a KCMG, followed by a KCVO in 1957.
 Although he was removed from his position as permanent representative in 1958 by the second Labour government he remained a special representative until 1962, and was also secretary-general of the International Commission of Jurists from 1961.
 He wrote the widely read United Nations:Hope for a divided world in 1960.

 For the academic year 1960–1961, he was a Fellow on the faculty in the Center for Advanced Study at Wesleyan University, Middletown, Connecticut.

 National politics

 At the end of Munro's appointment to Washington he had been replaced by a career diplomat.
 After the 1960 New Zealand election Munro expected the new National government to either reappoint him to Washington or to give him the post of High Commissioner to London.
 His personal traits had however made him unpopular amongst the senior officials of the Prime Minister's Department and External Affairs.
-A recommendation was made to the new Prime Minister Keith Holyoake that Munro not be reappointed to an overseas diplomatic position.
+A recommendation was made to the new prime minister Keith Holyoake that Munro not be reappointed to an overseas diplomatic position.